SkySaves/Baker-College-Projects/Net-centric Computing/Assignment 6/README.md

 ## Project Components

 - **HTML Document (`index.html`)**: Displays the CPI data in a tabular format, with styling applied for readability and visual appeal.
 This document includes a navigation link to validate the HTML structure and a link to the data source.
-- **Python Script**: Reads raw CPI data from a text file and generates an HTML table.
+- **Python Script(`yeahno.py`)**: Reads raw CPI data from a text file and generates an HTML table.
 This script showcases the practical application of Python for web content generation.

 ## Key Features